Last updated

 Use a URL for a remote file

 The file is downloaded at the specified interval and compared to the existing file revision.
-If the files differ, Reunite does the production changes verification stage ("branching" does not exist in the scope of URL remotes).
+If the files differ, Reunite performs the production changes verification stage ("branching" does not exist in the scope of URL remotes).

 Read the how-to guide for adding remote content by URL for detailed instructions.